jegawaran/ecom/README.md

-# This is for Django leaning study purpose
+# This is for Django learning study purpose
 planning to create ecom app.